8 signs your pet may be suffering from carbon monoxide poisoning

-If you suspect your pet has been exposed to carbon monoxide, get them outside into fresh air immediately and contact a vet.
+Get them outside into fresh air immediately and contact a vet

 Pets and people exposed to carbon monoxide are treated with oxygen therapy whereby high concentrations of oxygen are given to increase the amount of gas that is breathed out.
 In some cases, ventilation may be necessary.

 To protect yourself and your pets from carbon monoxide poisoning, install a Canadian-certified carbon monoxide alarm on every floor of your home, especially near sleeping areas.
 However, while carbon monoxide detectors are great as a warning signal, preventing exposure to the gas in the first place is most important.
 To do this:

 - Never leave your pet in an enclosed garage with a vehicle running